 NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.010(2) requires the Cabinet for Health and Family Services to administer income-supplement programs that protect, develop, preserve, and maintain families and children in the Commonwealth.
 KRS 194A.050(1) requires the secretary to promulgate, administer, and enforce those administrative regulations necessary to implement programs mandated by federal law or to qualify for the receipt of federal funds and necessary to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
 42 U.S.C.
 602 and 42 U.S.C.
 8624 require states receiving Temporary Assistance for Needy Families(TANF) and Low Income Home Energy Assistance Program (LIHEAP) grants, respectively, to provide a grievance procedure for participants and outline this procedure in the applicable state plan.
 KRS 199.8994 requires the cabinet to administer all child care funds to the extent allowable under federal law or regulation and in a manner which is in the best interest of the clients to be served.
 KRS Chapter 13B establishes the hearing process to be followed in the Commonwealth, and KRS 205.231(5) requires the cabinet to promulgate administrative regulations for the hearing process.
-This administrative regulation establishes the requirements to be followed in conducting a hearing related to the Kentucky Transitional Assistance Program (K-TAP), the Low-Income Home Energy Assistance Program (LIHEAP), or the State Supplementation Program (SSP), or an applicant or a recipient of the Child Care Assistance Program (CCAP).
+This administrative regulation establishes the requirements to be followed in conducting a hearing related to the Kentucky Transitional Assistance Program (K-TAP), the Low-Income Home Energy Assistance Program (LIHEAP), the State Supplementation Program (SSP), or an applicant or a recipient of the Child Care Assistance Program (CCAP).

 Section 1.
 Hearing Information.
 (1) A participant shall be informed of:

 (a) The right to a hearing;

 (b) The procedures for requesting a hearing, as established in Section 3 of this administrative regulation; and

 (c) Who may represent the participant in a hearing, as established in Section 2 of this administrative regulation.

 (2) When the participant files an application, the cabinet shall inform the participant of the right to hearing both orally and in writing.